• Skip to primary navigation

 • Heat the oil, add the cumin and mustard seeds, and temper until they start popping.

-• Add the onions and saute until the turn translucent.
+• Add the onions and saute until they turn translucent.

-• Toss in the sliced serrano chillies, followed by the ginger and garlic paste and saute for a few minutes.
+• Toss in the sliced serrano chillies, followed by the ginger and garlic paste and curry leaves, and saute for a few minutes.

-• Add the tomatoes and saute until they start to release water.
+• Add the tomatoes and fenugreek leaves and saute until they start to release water.

 • Uncover and cook on high to allow all the liquid to evaporate.
 Roast the masala, stirring constantly until you have a thick paste. (see notes)

-• Drain the soaked lentils and add them along with 4 cups of water.
+• Drain the soaked lentils and add them to this along with 4 cups of water.

 • Bring this mixture to a boil and then cover and simmer for 30 minutes.